ckb-next/ckb-next/DAEMON.md

 Profiles and modes
 ------------------

 Keyboard settings are grouped into modes, where each mode has its own independent binding and lighting setup.
+When the daemon starts or a keyboard is plugged in, the profile will be loaded from the hardware.
 By default, all commands will update the currently selected mode.
 The `mode <n>` command may be used to change the settings for a different mode.
-Up to 64 modes are available.
+Up to 100 modes are available.
 Each keyboard has one profile, which may be given a name.
 Modes 1 through 3 may be saved to the device hardware (only mode 1 for K70s).
 Only the RGB settings can be saved, not the bindings or any other info.
 Commands are as follows:
 - `profilename <name>` sets the profile's name.
 The name must be written without spaces; to add a space, use `%20`.
 - `name <name>` sets the current mode's name.
 Use `mode <n> name <name>` to set a different mode's name.
+- `profileid <guid> [<modification>]` sets a profile's ID.
+The GUID must be written in registry format, like `{12345678-ABCD-EF01-2345-6789ABCDEF01}`.
+The optional modification number must be written with 8 hex digits, like `ABCDEF01`.
+Note that the modification number will be set to a random value when issuing a hardware save.
+- `id <guid> [<modification>]` sets a mode's ID.
+All hardware modes will get a random modification number upon hardware save (modes not saved to hardware are unaffected).
+Modes receive a random ID when they are created
-- `mode <n> switch` switches the keyboard to mode N.
+- `mode <n> switch` switches the keyboard to mode N. If the mode does not exist, it will be created with a newly-generated ID and default settings.
 - `hwload` loads the RGB profile from the hardware.
-The profile's bindings are not affected.
+Key bindings and non-hardware RGB modes are unaffected.
 - `hwsave` saves the RGB profile to the hardware.
 - `erase` erases the current mode, resetting its lighting and bindings.
 Use `mode <n> erase` to erase a different mode.
+Note that erasing a mode only resets its settings; it does not remove the mode from the profile.
-- `eraseprofile` resets the entire profile, erasing its name and all of its modes.
+- `eraseprofile` erases the entire profile, deleting its name, ID, and all of its modes.
+Mode 1 (K70) or modes 1-3 (K95) will be recreated with default settings.

+**Examples:**
+- `profilename My%20Profile mode 1 name Mode%201 mode 2 name Mode%202 mode 3 name Mode%203` will name the profile "My Profile" and name modes 1-3 "Mode 1", "Mode 2", and "Mode 3".
+- `eraseprofile hwload` resets the entire profile to its hardware settings.

 LED commands
 ------------